‘We’ve never been as united.’ Harvard community rallies despite Trump funding cuts.

 “[Antisemitism] was something that the Harvard administration was already working to address.
 We don’t need the federal government to step in for this to be dealt with,” says Dr. Maskin.

-Dr. Maskin, who is donating part of his salary, alluded to an antisemitism task force that Harvard created, which published a 200-plus page report that found both antisemitism and Islamophobia on campus.
-And Dr. Maskin, who is Jewish, also says that antisemitism at the school is not as pervasive as the government would suggest.
+Dr. Maskin, who is donating part of his salary, alluded to an antisemitism task force that Harvard created, which published a 200-plus page report that found antisemitism on campus.
+Another report found instances of Islamophobia.
+Harvard has vowed to address both challenges.
+Dr. Maskin, who is Jewish, also says that antisemitism at the school is not as pervasive as the government would suggest.

 He says that he will continue to help Harvard as long as the school continues to fight back.
 “And the benefits of that research go to everyone.
 This is not charity to Harvard.
 This is an investment, because Harvard has a proven track record of producing great results.”

-Note: Editor’s note: This story has been updated to include news of the Trump administration’s decision to cancel Harvard’s ability to obtain visas for international students.